ngist/kmip_server/README.md

    a.
 Reset your vault and configure it to use KMIP.
 This will clear the keys from your local key vault.
 8. The client certs are only valid for 3 years, and the Root CA is valid for 10.
 You'll need to periodically refresh the ceets on your NAS to do this ssh into the EC2 instance run `./renew_certs.sh` and then redownload the cert package and distribute the certs.
 There's no built-in script for refreshing the Root CA, but you can copy from the init script every 10 years, assuming your still using this.
 9. Make a backup of your /opt/luks/vault.img
+10. I'd strongly recommend testing that everything is working, do a reboot of your NAS to make sure the volumes unlock, then shutdown the KMIP server, and reboot again to verify they are locked.

 > [!IMPORTANT]
 > By default a random passphrase is generated for the LUKS image and it is stored in /opt/luks/passphrase you should download and delete this from the server for added security you could change the passphrase.